serverless/serverless-optimizer-plugin/README.md

 ### Configuration Options

-Configuration options can be used by setting `optimize` to an object instead of a boolean value, within `s-component.json` or `s-function.json`.
+Configuration options can be used by setting the `optimize` property to an object instead of a boolean value.
 The following options are available:

 * **disable** - When set to `true`, this will disable optimizer.
 This is effectively the same as setting the `optimize` property to `false`, but it does not require the deletion of any other configuration values within the `optimize` object.
 This is a good option for temporarily disabling while debugging.